JhimmieC137/express-starter-app/README.md

 ## Overview

-Created this to go back to the basic of express, learned from a (probably) failed Backend-developer interview that the basics are necessary so here, the beginning of my true understanding of the Node Express framework.
+Created this to go back to the basics of express, learned from a (probably) failed Backend-developer interview that the basics are necessary so here, the beginning of my true understanding of the Node Express framework.

 ## Required installations
 - [Node.js](https://nodejs.org/en)